-We are party to a group of related actions arising from the leasing of an aircraft andtwo engines to Transbrasil S/A Linhas Areas ("Transbrasil"), a now-defunct Brazilian airline.
-By 1998, Transbrasil had defaulted on various obligations under its leases with two AerCap-related companies (the "AerCap Lessors"), along with other leases it had entered into with General Electric Capital Corporation ("GECC") and certain of its affiliates (collectively, with GECC, the "GE Lessors").
+We are party to a group of related actions arising from the leasing of various aircraft and engines to Transbrasil S/A Linhas Areas ("Transbrasil"), a now-defunct Brazilian airline.
+By 1998, Transbrasil had defaulted on various obligations under its leases with AerCap-related companies (the "AerCap Lessors"), along with other leases it had entered into with General Electric Capital Corporation ("GECC") and certain of its affiliates (collectively, with GECC, the "GE Lessors").
 GECAS was the servicer for all these leases at the time.
 Subsequently, Transbrasil issued promissory notes (the "Notes") to the AerCap Lessors and GE Lessors (collectively, the "Lessors") in connection with restructurings of the leases.
-Transbrasil defaulted on the Notes and the AerCap Lessors and the GE Lessors, individually brought enforcement actions against Transbrasil in 2001 (GECC also filed an action for the involuntary bankruptcy of Transbrasil).
+Transbrasil defaulted on the Notes and the Lessors individually brought enforcement actions against Transbrasil in 2001 (GECC also filed an action for the involuntary bankruptcy of Transbrasil).

 Transbrasil brought a lawsuit against the Lessors in February 2001 (the "Transbrasil Lawsuit"), claiming that the Notes had in fact been paid at the time the Lessors brought the enforcement actions.
 In 2007, the trial judge ruled in favor of Transbrasil and the Lessors appealed.
 In April 2010, the appellate court published a judgment (the "2010 Judgment") rejecting the Lessors' appeal, ordering them to pay Transbrasil statutory penalties equal to double the face amount of the Notes (plus interest and monetary adjustments) as well as damages for any losses incurred as a result of the attempts to collect on the Notes.
 The 2010 Judgment provided that the amount of such losses would be calculated in separate proceedings in the trial court (the "Indemnity Claim").
-In June 2010, the AerCap Lessors and GE Lessors separately filed special appeals before the STJ in Brazil.
+In June 2010, the Lessors filed special appeals before the STJ in Brazil.
 In October 2013, the STJ granted the special appeals filed by the GE Lessors, effectively reversing the 2010 Judgment in most respects as to all of the Lessors.
 Transbrasil appealed this order, but the appellate panel in November 2016 rejected Transbrasil's appeal, preserving the 2013 reversal of the 2010 Judgment.
 All appeals in respect of the Transbrasil Lawsuit based on the merits of the dispute have now concluded.

-However, in July 2011, while the various appeals of the 2010 Judgment were pending, Transbrasil broughthree actions for provisional enforcement of the 2010 Judgment (the "Provisional Enforcement Actions"): one to enforce the award of statutory penalties; a second to recover attorneys' fees related to that award, and a third to enforce the Indemnity Claim.
+However, in July 2011, while the various appeals of the 2010 Judgment were pending, Transbrasil brought three actions for provisional enforcement of the 2010 Judgment (the "Provisional Enforcement Actions"): one to enforce the award of statutory penalties; a second to recover attorneys' fees related to that award; and a third to enforce the Indemnity Claim.
 Transbrasil submitted its alleged calculation of statutory penalties, which, according to Transbrasil, amounted to approximately \$210 million in the aggregate against all defendants, including interest and monetary adjustments.
-Transbrasil also initiated proceedings to determine the amount of its alleged Indemnity Claim.

-In light of the STJ's ruling in October 2013, the trial court has ordered the dismissal of two of Transbrasil's Provisional Enforcement Actions-those seeking statutory penalties and attorneys' fees.
-The TJSP has since affirmed the dismissals of those actions and Transbrasil has appealed that order.
-Transbrasil's Provisional Enforcement Action with respect to the Indemnity Claim remains pending.
+In light of the STJ's ruling in October 2013, the trial court has ordered the dismissal of the Transbrasil Provisional Enforcement Actions.
+The TJSP has since affirmed the dismissals of the actions seeking statutory penalties and attorneys' fees.
+Lessors' motion to clarify relating to the dismissal of the Provisional Enforcement Action with respect to the Indemnity Claim remains pending.
 We believe we have strong arguments to convince the court that Transbrasil suffered no material damage as a result of the defendants' attempts to collect on the Notes.